tfmart/CSFloatKit/README.md

 ## Models

-Docummentation about the models are coming soon!
+Documentation about the models are coming soon!

 ## Goals